odk-x/docs/odkx-src/injected-interfaces.rst

   **Returns**: The result of the action, typically indicating whether the action was successful.

-Opens a new survey instance within the ODK Survey app, allowing users to start collecting data for a specific form.
+Opens a new survey instance within the ODK-X Survey app, allowing users to start collecting data for a specific form.

 addInstance
 ~~~~~~~~~~~~